Preparing for Your

 Hearing tests are designed to assess your current hearing abilities.
-During the hearing test, you will be asked to sit in a soundproof room with headphones one.
+During the exam, you will be asked to sit in a soundproof room with headphones one.

 The pure tone assessment requires you to indicate when you hear a sound.
 Your hearing specialist will play a series of tones at different frequencies and volumes.
 You will be asked to raise your hand or push a button if you hear a sound.